-As we have previously seen, simple comparisons on the extensive margin are problematic (Table 2).
-The empirical strategy will instead be to compare the outcomes of secret and non-secret patents filed earlier versus later in the war, in effect a difference-in-differences design.
-Variation in filing dates in turn generates intent-to-treat variation in the duration of secrecy - i.e., in treatment intensity - due to the mass rescindment in late 1945.10 The initial sample for this analysis will be all patents filed between July 1, 1940, when P.L.
+As we have already seen, simple comparisons between secret and non-secret patents' citations can be problematic because secrecy orders (and evaluations) were positively selected (Table 2).
+The empirical strategy I use to study follow-on invention will instead be to compare the outcomes of secret and non-secret patents filed earlier versus later in the war.
+Variation in filing dates in turn generates intent-to-treat variation in the duration of secrecy, due to the mass rescindment in late 1945.13 I thus compare patents which were secret for a shorter versus longer time, differencing both against contemporaries in the same patent class and filing year.
+The initial sample for this analysis will be all patents filed between July 1, 1940, when P.L.
 700 was enacted, and June 30, 1945, when the secrecy order program was mostly concluded.
 Restricting the sample to patents filed after July 1, 1940 causes us to lose some earlier filings which were still pending as of that date and were subsequently ordered secret, but because these are already selected on longer examination, I choose to focus on patents filed when P.L.
 700 was in place and being actively applied.